Cluster-guided Asymmetric Contrastive Learning for Unsupervised Person Re-Identification: Our Proposal: Cluster-guided Asymmetric Contrastive Learning (CACL)

-In CACL, the two branches in the siamese network is implemented with ResNet-50 \cite{he:CVPR16resnet}.
-We pre-train the two network branches respectively on ImageNet at first, and use the learned features to initialize the two memory banks $\M$ and $\tilde \M$.
+In CACL, the two branches in the siamese network are implemented with ResNet-50 \cite{he:CVPR16resnet} and they are not sharing parameters.
+We pre-train the two network branches on ImageNet at first and use the learned features to initialize the two memory banks $\M$ and $\tilde \M$, respectively.

-In the training stage, we train both network branches at the same time with the total loss as follows:
+In training stage, we train both network branches at the same time with the total loss:

-We update the two instance memory banks $\M$ and $\tilde \M$ as follows:
+We update the two instance memory banks $\M$ and $\tilde \M$, respectively, as follows: